Frequently Asked Questions

-The system receives traffic data from all major traffic management systems in the area, including the Illinois, Indiana, Wisconsin, Michigan, Minnesota, and Iowa Departments of Transportation, the Illinois Tollway, the Chicago Skyway, the Indiana Toll Road, and the City of Chicago and Lake County Illinois Divisions of Transportation.
+The system receives traffic data from all major traffic management systems in the area, including the Illinois, Indiana, Wisconsin, Michigan, Minnesota, Ohio, and Iowa Departments of Transportation, the Illinois Tollway, the Chicago Skyway, the Indiana Toll Road, and the City of Chicago and Lake County Illinois Divisions of Transportation.
 These systems use a wide range of traffic detection technologies to monitor speed and concentration of vehicles.
 Based on the collected data, traffic congestion levels and travel times are computed.
 These systems also provide messages currently displayed on dynamic message signs located along the roadways.

 Information about incidents and construction-related road closures is received electronically from several site contributors.
 Additional information is entered manually by Travel Midwest operators from a series of reports, and the operators also check and correct the automated accident entries.
 This blend of automatic data and manual entry help to keep the information available to drivers as current and accurate as possible.

 5. How does automatic traffic data get to the system?

 There are currently many types of vehicle sensors available, including inductive loop, microwave radar, infrared, ultrasonic, acoustic, and video image processing.
 There are embedded in-roadway sensors and above-roadway sensors.
 The Gateway System has a blend of both types.
 In general, these sensors detect the presence and passage of vehicles.

 The collected data is transmitted from the field via a variety of communication links to a central control system, where it is further processed and distributed.

 6. How can I view a map of my preference without zooming and scrolling one of the maps from the "Maps" menu?